 Increase employees safety and wellness

-The goal of this project is to develop a platform (C3) for advanced knowledge in REE to make construction works safer, more efficient and sustainable.
-C3 will process and exploit the data to improve efficiency and create automation and controls for decision-making.
-This digital transformation initiative offers a decisive advantage in making energy transition and the smart network of the future a reality.
+The aim of the project is to develop an advanced knowledge platform that will help make the management of Red Eléctrica's construction works safer, more efficient and sustainable.
+With C3, data generated in the construction process will be used and processed to increase efficiency and decision-making.
+This digital transformation initiative represents a decisive advantage in turning the energy transition and the smart network of the future into a reality.

 Minimum Viable Product for validating workers supervision use cases.